Professor Mark Armstrong

 Professor of Economics

 I work mostly on topics concerned with the operation of markets.
 This includes research on how firms chooses their prices, including issues to do with offering discounts when consumers buy multiple units or products, or when consumers care about how many other customers also choose to buy from the firm, and how consumers search for products and prices.
 Particular markets studied include telecommunication and media, scientific publishing, markets for "market information", and markets where some consumers can be "pressured" into buying.

-- University Academic Fellow, All Souls College (from 2011)
+- Statutory Professor, Department of Economics, and University Academic Fellow, All Souls College, University of Oxford (since 2011)

 - Professor of Economics, University College London (from 2003 to 2011)

 - Official Fellow in Economics, Nuffield College, Oxford (from 1997 to 2003)